vobilineni/angular/README.md

-# Angular QuickStart Source
+# Angular App Source
 [![Build Status][travis-badge]][travis-badge-url]

 **This repository is now deprecated.
-The Angular Quickstart project was a nice starting point for creating Angular applications.
+The Angular App (Angular Quickstart project) was a nice starting point for creating Angular applications.
 Now we recommend using the [Angular CLI](https://github.com/angular/angular-cli) to create new Angular projects.**

 **Starting from 1 November 2017, all the Angular documentation, at [angular.io](https://angular.io), is based on the Angular CLI.**